subhan-uf/imglab-aws-cloud/README.md

-# 🌌 One Shot Gallery — Built on AWS
+# 🌌 One Shot Gallery, Built on AWS
 *A living wall of people’s favorite memories.
 Upload **one** photo, your best, anonymously.
 Curated and delivered by a fully serverless AWS stack.*

 ![Hero](./images/hero.png)

 > **By Subhan Farooq — Cloud Software Engineer**
-> _“You only get one shot — make it your best.”_
+> _“You only get one shot, make it your best.”_

 ---